GenericMappingTools/pygmt/doc/techref/array_dtypes.md

 :::{note}

-Here are some examples for creating array-like objects that PyGMT supports:
+Here are some examples for creating array-like numeric objects that PyGMT supports:

 ```python
 # A list of integers